-- The frequency or periodicity of review of safety data - The procedures for analysis and interpretation of the data to determine whether harm is occurring - The procedures for review of scientific literature and data from other sources that may inform the safety or conduct of the study - The conditions that trigger a suspension or termination of the research (i.e., stopping rules), when appropriate - The procedures for reporting findings to the IRB, including a summary description of what information, or the types of information, that will be provided
+- The entity or person(s) who will perform the monitoring, and the independence or affiliation that the entity or person(s) has with the sponsor or investigator - The safety information that will be collected and monitored, including serious adverse events and unanticipated problems - The frequency or periodicity of review of safety data - The procedures for analysis and interpretation of the data to determine whether harm is occurring - The procedures for review of scientific literature and data from other sources that may inform the safety or conduct of the study - The conditions that trigger a suspension or termination of the research (i.e., stopping rules), when appropriate - The procedures for reporting findings to the IRB, including a summary description of what information, or the types of information, that will be provided

 For a Data Safety Monitoring Board (DSMB) or Data Monitoring Committee (DMC), the plan should also describe the composition of the board or committee.
 Generally, a DSMB or DMC should be composed of experts in all scientific disciplines needed to interpret the data and ensure subject safety.

-Clinical trial experts, biostatisticians, bioethicists, and clinicians knowledgeable about the disease/condition and treatment under study should be part of the monitoring group or be available if warranted.
+Clinical trial experts, biostatisticians, bioethicists, and clinicians knowledgeable about the disease/condition and treatment under study should be part of the monitoring group or be available if warranted